Pycnanthemum muticum

 Mountain Mint Care

 Grow in average, well-drained soil.
-Mountain Mint is adaptable and handles clay, sandy soils, and lean, dry areas once established.
-Avoid locations that stay waterlogged for extended periods.
+Mountain Mint adapts to clay, sandy soils, and lean sites once established, but avoid areas that remain waterlogged.

 Water regularly during the first growing season to establish roots.
-Afterward, Mountain Mint is drought-tolerant and rarely needs supplemental watering.
+Established plants are drought tolerant and generally require minimal supplemental watering.

 Fertilizer is optional.
-If desired, apply a light dose of slow release fertilizer in spring—our slow release fertilizer works well.
+If desired, apply a light application of slow release fertilizer in spring.

 Size

-What Size is Mountain Mint for Sale Online?
+What Size is the Pycnanthemum muticum for Sale Online?

 Additional Information

-How Is Mountain Mint Used in Ecological Landscaping?
+How is Mountain Mint used in naturalized landscapes?